-For movements on a closed track, there is no need to be detected by a track based train detection system (condition 2)), therefore this case is not in the scope of the TSI.
+For movements on a closed track, there is no need to be detected by a track based train detection system (condition 2), therefore this case is not in the scope of the TSI.

-In case of OTM in transport configuration (condition 3), if the Applicant chooses to apply the TSI (see clause 7.1.1.3 of the TSI LOC&PAS), he can apply the WAG TSI (only when hauled) or the LOC&PAS TSI (self-propelled or hauled) for conformity assessment; a vehicle may be assessed under either the TSIs depending on the characteristics and the intended use of the vehicle in question in comparison with the technical scope of the respective TSIs.
+In case of OTM in transport configuration (condition 3), if the Applicant chooses to apply the TSI (see clause 7.1.1.3 of the LOC&PAS TSI), he can apply the WAG TSI (only when hauled) or the LOC&PAS TSI (self-propelled or hauled) for conformity assessment; a vehicle may be assessed under either the TSIs depending on the characteristics and the intended use of the vehicle in question in comparison with the technical scope of the respective TSIs.
+In case the Applicant chooses not to apply the TSIs, the Applicant still needs to apply the procedure for authorisation set out in Regulation 2018/545.

-Note 1: For OTMs, in the standard EN 14033, 'transport mode' is called 'running mode'.
+Note 1: For OTMs, in the standard EN 14033-1, 'transport mode' is called 'running mode'.